 4. Hold the stretch position for 10 to 15 seconds.

-Lumbar rotation stretch – 3 to 4 repetitions on each aspect every day
+Lumbar rotation stretches – 3 to 4 repetitions on each aspect every day.

-1. Lie in your returned with your knees bent.
+1. Lie on your head with your knees bent.

-2. Keeping your knees together, decrease them to the ground as a long way as you may on one aspect, and hold the stretch for multiple seconds.
+2. Keep your knees together, decrease them to the ground as long as you may on one aspect, and hold the stretch for multiple seconds.

 3. Return to the starting role and repeat on the other side.